codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 To fully automate this pipeline, you should set a [cron trigger]({{site.baseurl}}/docs/pipelines/triggers/cron-triggers/) for it.
 Depending on how you set up your Cron trigger, you can synchronize your teams every day/week/hour.

-### CLI sync and email domain restrictions
+### Team-sync and email domain restrictions
-If the `Restrict inviting additional users by email address domain` is enabled for your account, running the `synchronize teams` command via the CLI, _does not invite new users_ to Codefresh.
+If the `Restrict inviting additional users by email address domain` is enabled for your account, manual sync via the CLI or sync via a pipeline, _does not invite new users_ to Codefresh.
 The output of the command will be similar to the following:

 ```json